-The Board constantly monitors general management performance, with a special focus on the information it receives from the CEO, and periodically checks actual against programmed results.
+The Board constantly monitors general management performance, with a special focus on the information it receives from the CEO and the Corporate General Manager and Group CFO on the impact of the ongoing Covid-19 pandemic on business performance.

-In particular, at each meeting of the Board of Directors and at least every quarter:
+In particular, at each meeting of the Board of Directors and at least quarterly:

-- the CEO or the other Directors with special powers report to the Board and to the statutory auditors on the exercise of their powers; - the CEO reports on general trends and outlook in the business, on related party transactions and transactions of greater importance carried out by the Company and its Subsidiaries.
+- the CEO or the other Directors with special powers report to the Board and to the Statutory Auditors on the exercise of their powers; - the CEO reports on general trends and outlook in the business, on related party transactions and transactions of greater importance carried out by the Company and its Subsidiaries.

-Without prejudice to above with reference to the attendance of the executives at the meetings of the Board of Directors, during the Year, to provide Directors with deeper insights into the operating mechanisms and facts concerning the Company, some managers of the Company and its Subsidiaries have been invited to attend the meetings of the Strategy and Investment Committee, the HR Committee, and the Control, Risk and Corporate Governance Committee.
+Without prejudice to the above with reference to the attendance of the executives at the meetings of the Board of Directors, to provide Directors with deeper insights into the operational mechanisms and facts concerning the Company, some managers of the Company and its Subsidiaries have been invited to attend the meetings of the Strategy and Sustainability Committee, the HR Committee, and the Control, Risk and Corporate Governance Committee during the Year.